Rokiis1/roadmap/frameworks/fastapi/2_level/2_level_fastapi.md

 }
 ```

+At this stage, response schemas are not limited to returning stored data.
+They can also include values that are derived from existing fields.

+`@computed_field` allows defining fields that are not part of the input or database model, but are calculated when the response is created.
+In this example, `is_expensive` is not stored anywhere, but is derived from the `price` field.

+These computed values are included automatically in the response output, which makes it possible to enrich API responses without modifying the underlying database structure.

-At the route layer, request schemas control what data can enter the application, and response schemas control the shape of data returned to the client.
+At the route layer, request schemas control what data can enter the application and response schemas control the shape of data returned to the client.

 Because the database relationships were defined earlier in **Database Level 2**, the API can expose those relationships through nested response schemas without manually constructing the response structure.